lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 Address B is only allowed to set the value for the data `0xbeefbeef..beef` data key and any data key that starts with `0xeafec4d89fa9619884b6`.

-By setting the value to `0xeafec4d89fa9619884b6` in the list of allowed ERC725Y data keys, one address can set any data key **starting with the first word `SupportedStandards:...`**.
+By setting the value to `0x7a656c43e4182913e58d` in the list of allowed ERC725Y data keys, one address can set any data key **starting with the first word `ConferencesGifts:...`**.
+This means that this address can set any sub-mapping data keys of `ConferencesGifts` (not only the sub-mapping `T-Shirts` from the example above).

 <br>